data301-2021-summer2/group29-project/images/README.md

-This folder is where I add the images that I used for my final analysis of the dataset. -Ishita
+This folder is where we add the images that we used for our final analysis of the dataset.